wofsauge/IsaacDocs/docs/Room.md

 Returns true if the room contains lava.

 ???- warning "Warning"
-    This function will return `true` if the room contains lava even if there are no pits to make the lava visible.
+    This function will return `true` if the room contains lava, even if there are no pits to make the lava visible.

 ___
 ### Has·Slow·Down () {: aria-label='Functions' }